ymxbj/BlenderToolboxPBR/README.md

 # Rendering 3D Object with PBR Material
 This repo is the PBR version of [BlenderToolbox](https://github.com/HTDerekLiu/BlenderToolbox).
-To use this toolbox, install the toolbox with the following commands
+To use this toolbox, install the following packages.
 ```
 conda create -n blender python=3.10
 conda activate blender
 pip3 install blendertoolbox
 pip3 install bpy
 pip3 install pyav
-pip3 install pillow
+pip3 install Pillow
 ```
 Please make sure you're using python 3.10, as Blender Python `bpy` is only compiled for that version of python.